Paternity Attorney in Tampa

 The second test is a form of DNA testing.
 In this type of blood testing the genetic code of the child is compared with the genetic code of the mother and father.
 Since the child inherits one-half of his genetic material from each of his parents, a comparison can be made to determine whether the alleged father is the biological father.

-Contact a Tampa paternity lawyer at Givens Law Group today.
+Contact a Tampa paternity lawyer at Givens Law Group today to get the legal help you need to resolve your paternity issues in Florida.

 Our family of attorneys is dedicated to our clients and believe they should all be supported like family.